 Up at Bellingham on the North Tyne Adam Turner reports that during August Riverdale Hall guests landed 16 salmon to 16lbs and 29 sea trout to 10lbs including some very fresh salmon at the beginning of August on the lifts of water.

 Contact [email protected] or call me on 07751644599

 Conservation Angling for Salmon on the Tyne (CAST)

 All fish landed should be kept in water in a net and handled as little as possible before careful release.
 Spring fish particularly are very precious and each one is a special catch to be well looked after.
 Please remember they will be in the river a very long time before spawning and deserve your respect.
 The latest guidance on Conservation Angling for Salmon on the Tyne (CAST) has been adopted by many Tyne beats and syndicates and can be found at Conservation Angling for Salmon on the Tyne (CAST) | Tyne Rivers Trust

 Tackle Shops and Outfitters

 Where To Stay on the Tyne and the surrounding countryside.

 Where To Eat on the river Tyne.

 Fishing Permits for Tyne and its tributaries.

-Please send reports and/or photographs of fish caught to Neil Lobban on Email or call him on 07751644599.
+Please keep sending in your reports and/or photographs of fish caught.
 All reports are gratefully received and make this page a much better read for all.